Charon: Appearance and demeanor

 In the second century, Lucian employed Charon as a figure in his Dialogues of the Dead, most notably in Parts 4 and 10 ("Hermes and Charon" and "Charon and Hermes").

 In the 14th century, Dante Alighieri described Charon in his Divine Comedy, drawing from Virgil's depiction in Aeneid 6.
 Charon is the first named mythological character Dante meets in the underworld, in Canto III of the Inferno.
 Dante depicts him as having eyes of fire.
 Elsewhere, Charon appears as a mean-spirited and gaunt old man or as a winged demon wielding a double hammer, although Michelangelo's interpretation, influenced by Dante's depiction in the Inferno, shows him with an oar over his shoulder, ready to beat those who delay ("batte col remo qualunque s'adagia", Inferno 3, verse 111).
 In modern times, he is commonly depicted as a living skeleton in a cowl, much like the Grim Reaper.
-The French artist, Gustave Dore, depicted Charon in two of his illustrations for Dante's Divine Comedy.
-The Flemish painter, Joachim Patinir, depicted Charon in his Crossing the River Styx.
-And the Spanish painter, Jose Benlliure y Gil, portrayed Charon in his La Barca de Caronte.
+The French artist Gustave Dore depicted Charon in two of his illustrations for Dante's Divine Comedy.
+The Flemish painter Joachim Patinir depicted Charon in his Crossing the River Styx.
+And the Spanish painter Jose Benlliure y Gil portrayed Charon in his La Barca de Caronte.

+Though named after Charon, the Etruscan death-demon Charun has a different origin and functions, being an assistant to Death as well as psychopomp and guardian, delivering the newly dead to the underworld by horseback or chariot.
+He is winged, with pointed ears and a hideous and threatening appearance, and has a vulture's beak.
+He is armed with a very large hammer, with which to "mercilessly pummel" the dead.

 The Acheron and the Styx

 Most accounts, including Pausanias (10.28) and later Dante's Inferno (3.78), associate Charon with the swamps of the river Acheron.
-Ancient Greek literary sources – such as Pindar, Aeschylus, Euripides, Plato, and Callimachus – also place Charon on the Acheron.
+Ancient Greek literary sources such as Pindar, Aeschylus, Euripides, Plato, and Callimachus also place Charon on the Acheron.
 Roman poets, including Propertius, Ovid, and Statius, name the river as the Styx, perhaps following the geography of Virgil's underworld in the Aeneid, where Charon is associated with both rivers.